 Invezz is an independent platform with the goal of helping users achieve financial freedom.
 In order to fund our work, we partner with advertisers who compensate us for users that Invezz refers to their services.
 While our reviews and assessments of each product on the site are independent and unbiased, brands may pay to appear higher up our table rankings or place ads in specific areas of the site.
 The order in which products and services appear on Invezz does not represent an endorsement from us, and please be aware that there may be other platforms available to you than the products and services that appear on our website.
 Read more about how we make money >

-This page takes you through everything you need to know ahead of investing in boohoo.
-We cover the company’s history, its investment prospects in the future, and we list the best places to buy boohoo shares.
+This page takes you through everything you need to know about boohoo.
+We cover the company’s history, its investment prospects for the future, and we list the best trading platforms to use.

 Compare the best boohoo trading platforms

-If you have already made up your mind and want to invest in boohoo right now, click one of the links below to sign up to a recommended online broker.
+If you have already made up your mind about boohoo, click one of the links below to sign up to a recommended online broker.
 We have carefully tested each platform, so you know they are fit for the task.
 If you need to know more about boohoo before investing, simply read on.

-How to buy boohoo shares, a step-by-step guide
+How to buy boohoo stock, a step-by-step guide

 It’s not difficult to get started, even for an inexperienced investor.
 We have broken the process down into the easy-to-follow steps you need to take to make an investment.

 - Choose a broker.
-In order to buy boohoo stock, you will need to use an online brokerage platform.
+You will need to use an online brokerage platform.
 There are many different options to choose from, each with their own unique benefits and drawbacks.
 The comparison table above can help you select the right broker for you, and you can head to our comprehensive broker reviews if you’re still unsure, or check out our apps page.